kvarsc/1000rank/README.md

 6. If you're using the default config files that come with the repo, head to https://1000rank.com and download the HTML files of the [2019 rankings](https://1000rank.com/2019rankings.html) and the [2022 rankings](https://1000rank.com/2022rankings.html) to the `1000rank\1000rank\html` directory.
 Make sure you download these files as HTML only.
 7. Run the application in Visual Studio.

+## "Documentation"

+Thorough documentation of the code is not currently available.
+As a consolation, the code itself is fairly well-commented and organized.
+Furthermore, a white paper detailing the algorithm's motivation and development can be found [here](https://1000rank.com/whitepaper.pdf).

 ## License

 This project is licensed under the MIT License.
 For more details, see [LICENSE.txt](LICENSE.txt).